 United States Census Bureau.
 The main page includes easy access to lots of data, statistics and reports.
-See especially the Census 2010 and Census 2000 web page, which includes links to data and findings from both the 2000 and 1990 censuses.
 To find out about your own neighborhood, go here and type in your address.

 World & US Population Clocks (Click on the clocks to get more useful info).